subsky24/MY-DATA-WORK/README.md

  https://github.com/subsky24/MY-DATA-WORK/blob/main/Screenshot%20(205).png

   ### Recommendation and findings
- 1. Regional Strategy:
-         North region appears to lead in sales volume and revenue.
-          Recommendation: Strengthen distribution and customer engagement in the North since it’s a proven high-demand market.
+ 1. Regional Strategy: North region appears to lead in sales volume and revenue.- -- Recommendation: Strengthen distribution and customer engagement in the North since it’s a proven high-demand market.
 West region lags behind.
-         Recommendation: Introduce targeted promotions, discount campaigns, or additional training for sales reps in the West to boost performance
+Recommendation: Introduce targeted promotions, discount campaigns, or additional training for sales reps in the
+         West to boost performance

-  2. Product Category Focus:
+  3. Product Category Focus:
           Electronics dominate overall revenue (high-priced items like laptops and smartphones).
             Recommendation: Increase inventory for fast-moving electronics and explore bundling strategies (e.g., Laptop + Headphones packages).
           Stationery has high unit sales but low revenue contribution.
             Recommendation: Position stationery as an upsell/cross-sell with electronics or furniture to increase average order value.

-  3. Salesperson Performance:
+  4. Salesperson Performance:
           James and Grace are consistent top performers.
-            Recommendation: Recognize and reward them to sustain motivation.
+           -- Recommendation: Recognize and reward them to sustain motivation.
 Also, share their best practices across the team.
             Sarah’s sales are weaker in some regions.
             Recommendation: Provide mentorship, product training, and regional support to help her improve.

-   4. Time-Based Insights:
+   5. Time-Based Insights:
           Sales peak mid-January but drop off towards late February.
-        Recommendation: Plan seasonal promotions around early and mid-month when demand is highest.
+          -- Recommendation: Plan seasonal promotions around early and mid-month when demand is highest.
 Consider loyalty programs to maintain momentum during slow weeks.